Mango Trees

 The religious significance of mango leaves in Indian homes symbolizes prosperity and keeps out negative energy.

-Unlike Oak and Teak, which are only grown for furniture purposes, mango wood is a byproduct of food agriculture.
-Mango trees give delicious fruits in their lifetime and once the tree stops bearing fruits, the tree can be chopped off to use for furniture.
+Unlike Oak and Teak, which are only grown for furniture, mango wood is a byproduct of food agriculture.
+Mango trees give delicious fruits in their lifetime, and once the tree stops bearing fruits, the tree can be chopped off to use for furniture.
 This also provides farmers with an additional source of income.

 Mango Trees help in Carbon Capture

 New studies have emerged that suggest mango orchards can help mitigate climate change.
-Compared to other fruit trees like apple, citrus, guava, papaya, sapota, ber, and fig, mango sequesters maximum carbon.
+Mango sequesters maximum carbon compared to fruit trees like apple, citrus, guava, papaya, sapota, ber, and fig.

-In one of the studies conducted by the Indian Council of Agriculture Research (ICAR) and Indian Institute of Horticultural Research (IIHR), it is discovered that India being the largest mango producer is also the largest carbon-absorbing nation from mango orchards globally.
+In one of the studies conducted by the Indian Council of Agriculture Research (ICAR) and Indian Institute of Horticultural Research (IIHR), it was discovered that India is the largest mango producer and the largest carbon-absorbing nation of mango orchards globally.

 Wrapping Up

-While we should not replace natural forest land with Mango trees, however, Mango Trees should be promoted as they provide food, nutritional benefits, wood, and green cover, and also helps in bringing down greenhouses emission.
+While we should not replace natural forest land with Mango trees, it should be promoted as they provide food, nutritional benefits, wood, and green cover, and also help bring down greenhouse emissions.

 Follow us for more such interesting facts on our Social Media channels